KevinYang515/Parallel-Programming/README.md

 # Parallel-Programming
-This is the project for parallel programming CS542200, which solved some parallel problems and implmented some algorithm.
+This is the project for CS542200, which solved some parallel problems and implmented some algorithms.
 Moreover, I wrote the documents about the details I tried and learned, and also analyzed the results.